nukam0s/Pollinations/README.md

 2. Combines system prompt + context + user input
 3. Sends request to Pollinations.ai text API
 4. Returns formatted response to channel

+### Auto-Reply Feature
+1. Monitors all channel messages for configured trigger words
+2. When a trigger word is detected, automatically calls the chat function
+3. Uses the entire message as input (not just the trigger word)
+4. Respects probability setting to avoid spam
+5. Supports `$botnick` placeholder to use bot's actual nickname

 ### Image Generation
 1. Takes user prompt and combines with configured parameters